rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 ### Coalescing duration

-By default, the duration in which values get united is derived from a `Promise` which executes immediately after the synchronous code got executed.
+By default, the duration in which values get united is derived from a micro taks which executes immediately after the synchronous code got executed.

 See the diagram for details:
 ![coalesceWith - micro taks duration selector](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing_duration-selector-micro-task.png)